nknguyenhc/Minesweeperer/README.md

 The timeout condition ensures that the agent does not spend too much time discover every possible safe cell.
 This ensures the efficiency of the programme.

+### Optimisation for time

+Notice that the above algorithm may contain a lot of sentences in the knowledge base.
+This makes the process of forward chaining very time-consuming.

+I therefore used a lighter algorithm optimised for time.
+Each sentence in this algorithm only contains the following:

+* `cells`: The set of cells this sentence is pointing to.
+* `count`: The number of mines that this cell contains.

+I.e. `upper == lower`.
+For two sentences, at most one sentence can be derived.
+The new sentence is derived only in the case that set of cells in sentence 1 is subset of set of cells in sentence 2, or vice versa.
+The new sentence therefore contains the difference in sets of cells and difference in counts.

+Sentences can be used in the same manner to derive the safe cells and mines:

+* If `count` is `0`, all cells in the sentence are safe cells.
+* If `count` equals the number of cells, all cells in the sentence are mines.

+The main routine for the new algorithm remains largely the same as above.

+The new algorithm is more optimised for time than the above algorithm for the following reasons:

+* The conditions for deriving new sentences from each pair are stricter, hence less sentences are derived.
+Meanwhile, due to the corners in the map of opened cells, safe cells and mines can still be efficiently derived.
+* Equality condition for sentences is looser, as we now only need to compare the sets of cells to determine equality of sentences.
+As we do not add same sentences to the knowledge base, the knowledge base is smaller.

+Admittedly, the new algorithm may not be able to solve more complex boards.
+However, the new algorithm is observed to be able to solve the puzzles most of the time in Google minesweeper.

 ## Known issues

 There are some known issues that happen sporadically.